openfun/jitsi-magnify/docs/env.md

 on environment variables for configuration.

 This documentation applies to the production environment.
-The development stack is predefined to work off the shelf based on environment variables in `env.d/development`.
+The development stack is predefined to work off the shelf based on environment variables in `env.d`.

 In order to select the `production` environment, you must set the `DJANGO_CONFIGURATION` environment variable to `production` as it conditions will version of the settings will be loaded.